genestack/user-tutorials/source/tutorials/Getting_started/file-initialisation.rst

 In this post we will show you how to use this file as an input for a different application.
 The trimmed file can for example be mapped to a reference genome.
-In order to do this you should click on "add step" and select the Spliced Mapping application.
-Using the "edit parameters" option you can check if the system suggested a correct reference genome and if not, you can select the correct one (in this case this should be a mouse genome).
+In order to do this you should click on **add step** and select the Spliced Mapping application.
+Using the **edit parameters** option you can check if the system suggested a correct reference genome and if not, you can select the correct one (in this case this should be a mouse genome).
 These actions created another file called "Mapped reads for Trimmed FS01" that is waiting to be